 Ink is not a new medium.
 The pen and ink combination was a popular medium for illustrators, especially those in the book and magazine publishing world (particularly in children’s books).

 Of late, ink specialists have started branching out on their own and seeing where their art takes them by fusing traditional techniques with more modern innovations.

 The Italian graphic designer Alberto Seveso creates vibrant and wildly colorful photographs by mixing ink before he pours the mixture in water.
 When you see these photographs--which are powerful enough to command your attention for more than a few minutes-- you start to appreciate the various possibilities of this medium.

 Chinese artist Wu Guanzhong, widely recognized as one of the most important artists in the 20th century, pushes the boundaries of how traditional medium of ink is used for a new century.
 But all his innovations only became possible after he had mastered the centuries-old tradition of Chinese ink landscape painting.

 Like ink artists who are pushing the boundaries, Tessa too anchors herself in classical art principles and continuously schools herself.
 “Two years I decided to give myself a challenge to make smaller patterns for 100 days in a row, and I turned small into postcards,” she says.
 Her ink is sourced from local stores, and Chinese ink gives her the fluidity and flexibility she needs.

-To experience a 5-day mini apprenticeship with Tessa and learn about abstract painting and collage, visit her VAWAA artist page.
+To experience a 5-day mini apprenticeship learn about abstract painting and collage, visit Tessa's VAWAA artist page.